corndoc/learningcomrades.github.io/index.md

 ![](images/login2.png)

 ## [Profile Page](http://learningcomrades.meteorapp.com/#/add)
-The user can create and update their profile
+The user can create and update their profile.
 ![](images/profile2.PNG)

 ## [Comrades](http://learningcomrades.meteorapp.com/#/list)
+The user can view other comrades that are taking similar courses to them.
 ![](images/comrades.PNG)

 ## [Create Study Session Page](http://learningcomrades.meteorapp.com/#/create)
+Users can create study sessions, coordinating the time, place, and material that they plan to go over.
 ![](images/addsession.PNG)

 ## [Upcoming Study Session Page](http://learningcomrades.meteorapp.com/#/view)
+Users can view the upcoming study sessions they want to go to based on their struggle in specific courses.
 ![](images/listsession.PNG)

 # Developer Guide